RebelToolbox/RebelDocumentation/tutorials/animation/introduction.rst

 -  Clamp loop interpolation: When this is selected, the animation stops after the last keyframe for this track.
 When the first keyframe is reached again, the animation will reset to its values.
--  Wrap loop interpolation: When this is selected, Godot calculates the animation after the last keyframe to reach the values of the first keyframe again.
+-  Wrap loop interpolation: When this is selected, Rebel Engine calculates the animation after the last keyframe to reach the values of the first keyframe again.

 Keyframes for other properties
 ------------------------------

-Godot doesn't restrict you to only edit transform properties.
+Rebel Engine doesn't restrict you to only edit transform properties.
 Every property can be used as a track where you can set keyframes.

 If you select your sprite while the animation panel is visible, you get a small keyframe button for all the sprite's properties.
-Click on this button and Godot automatically adds a track and keyframe to the current animation.
+Click on this button and the Rebel Editor automatically adds a track and keyframe to the current animation.

 .. figure:: img/animation_properties_keyframe.png